hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 ## Naming

-[Naming](naming) resources, data sources, and attributes in plugins is how plugin authors expose their functionality to operators and using patterns common to other plugins lays the foundation for a good user experience.
+[Naming][naming] resources, data sources, and attributes in plugins is how plugin authors expose their functionality to operators and using patterns common to other plugins lays the foundation for a good user experience.